 The rise of large language models (LLMs) like ChatGPT, Claude, and Google’s AI Overviews has sparked heated conversations about the future of SEO.
 With AI now capable of summarizing results, answering complex questions, and providing conversational search experiences, many business owners and marketers ask: Is SEO dead?
 The short answer is no. LLMs aren’t taking over SEO.
 Instead, they’re forcing it to evolve.
 SEO’s fundamentals, visibility, credibility, and authority remain essential.
 However, the strategies behind them are shifting to align with how LLMs process and present information.
-Let’s break down why SEO isn’t going anywhere.

-SEO and LLMs Have Different Goals
+SEO and LLMs Have Similar (or even the same) goals

 LLMs Can’t Replace Human Strategy (Dangit, I guess I still have to go to work…)